Have you failed a job interview?

 Send us your job interview questions and get correct answers.

-What is a difference between Entity Framework and ADO.NET?
+What is a difference between chown and chmod in Linux?